 - Discuss a range of land and soil management issues with various managers, government extension officers and private consultants, and prepare a report on these issues.

 - Explain both the scientific underpinning and environmental implications of critical issues in land and soil management, and develop sustainable management practices of land and soil resources in a range of environments.

 - Conduct meaningful research into a range of land and soil management issues.

 This minor requires the completion of 24 units, which must include:

-12 units from the completion of the following courses:
+18 units from completion of the following course(s):

 |ENVS3002||Sustainable Agricultural Practices||6|

 6 units from completion of the following course(s):